yordan-hristov/mkit-trainings/quests/3-javascript-essentials/javascript-commons/README.md

 ## Assessment #5 - Even Average Sum

 In this assessment you are provided with the function `calculateEvenAverage`.
-It will receive an array of numbers `arr: number[]`.
+It will receive an array of numbers `array: number[]`.
 Your task is to implement a function that when called, prints the average of only even numbers and the array of even numbers sorted decreasingly.

 Example: